keptenkurk/Mobotix-tools/README.md

 issued.
 A final reboot is optional an will be issued when supplying the -r or --reboot parameter.

 #MxPgm
-COnfiguration schanges can be easily made by backing up config files, changing them and restoring the result.
+Configuration schanges can be easily made by backing up config files, changing them and restoring the result.
 Using MxPgm this is even easier
 Mobotix IP camera's come with an overwheling amount of configuration options.
 When configuring these camera's for larger projects it can be time saving when